What is LIHEAP?

 The application, along with all necessary verifications, must be submitted through the designated LIHEAP agency in the applicant's county of residence.

 For more information or further assistance with the application process, please contact your local LIHEAP agency.
 Click here for a list of agencies and counties they serve.
-You may also use the locator map by clicking the blue button below.
+You may also use the locator map by clicking the blue button at the bottom of the page.

 LIHEAP assistance does not go directly to the client or applicant; rather direct payments are made through the LIHEAP agency to the local utility company or energy supplier.